 Oriental cockroaches are a larger species of cockroach.
 They’re shiny and dark brown or almost black in colour.

 They’re known to thrive in cool, damp areas such as drains and sewers.
-One of the more dangerous cockroaches in terms of bacteria, the oriental cockroach’s liking to water often leads them to sewers and other sources of bacteria-ridden water.
+One of the more dangerous in terms of bacteria, the oriental’s liking to water often leads them to sewers and other sources of bacteria-ridden water.

 American Cockroach (Periplaneta Americana)

 The American Cockroach is not common in the UK and are considered a large species that can grow up to 3.2 – 5.4 cm.
-American Cockroaches are known as the ‘Palmetto bug’ because they live on trees.
+They’re known as the ‘Palmetto bug’ because they live on trees.
 They prefer dark, humid and undisturbed.

 Brown Banded Cockroaches (Supella longipalpa)

-Brown Banded Cockroaches are a small species of cockroach, typically ranging between 1 – 1.5cm in length, and can be identified by yellow-brown stripes across their abdomen.
+Brown Banded are a small species, typically ranging between 1 – 1.5cm in length, and can be identified by yellow-brown stripes across their abdomen.
 They’re known to like warm, humid environments like heated buildings burrowing in ceilings, attics and other warm environments.